How to Paint Furniture: Wood, Metal & Plastic

 Step 2: Paint

-Apply a thin coat of EasyCare Premium Decor Spray Enamel by holding the can at least 12″ away and spray in a sweeping motion.
+Apply a thin coat of EasyCare Premium Decor Spray Enamel by holding the can at least 12″ away and spraying in a sweeping motion.
 Let the paint dry before applying another coat.
-The amount of coats you will need will depend on the piece of furniture itself and your own personal judgment.
+The number of coats you will need will depend on the piece of furniture itself and your own personal judgment.
 When you’re happy with the paint coverage, let the furniture dry for at least 12 hours.
 Remove the masking tape after the paint has completely dried.

 Nice job!
 Now sit back and admire your newly updated furniture.